palasthotel/blockX/public/README.txt

 = 1.0.9 =
 * Bugfix: SSRQ rendering crash when using none latin1 chars
+* Refactoring: deprecated registerStore function replaced with createReduxStore and register

 = 1.0.8 =
 * New Widget: Textarea